Lead Practitioner - Women in Balance Institute

 Other duties and responsibilities as assigned by the supervisor.

-Naturopathic Doctorate, Medical Doctorate, or Chiropractic Doctorate degree, licensed to practice medicine in Oregon, is requited.
+Heath Educator degree, Registered Nursing degree, Physician Assistant degree or Naturopathic Doctorate, Medical Doctorate, or Chiropractic Doctorate degree required.
+If a physician, must be licensed to practice medicine in Oregon.
 A background in public health and a focus on women’s health and research is highly desirable.

 - Expertise in natural and conventional methods for hormone balancing and related professional experience speaking, writing and teaching on women’s health issues and undertaking women’s health research.
 A background in women’s health, highly regarded for public presentations and have experience and abilities to lead workshops for medical students, medical professionals and the general public to support optimal wellness and focus on healthy outcomes for women as they age.

-- Successfully completed research projects from initiation through to analysis and publication.
+- Interest in research projects from initiation through to analysis and publication.

 - Sufficient demonstrable experience to work as a mentor to connect and help season a team of NUNM students who will become leaders in their profession, coaches, and visionaries to women across the United States.

 - Experience and skills to develop Continuing Education annual conference and a series of bi-monthly lectures and workshops for medical professionals

 - Experience and skill to develop educational platforms to be delivered at WIBI Women’s Health Conference aimed at empowering and supporting the public – women to change to healthy selves.